ITR-2 vs ITR-4: Key Differences & Which Form to Choose

 Foreign IncomeAllowedNot allowed

-House PropertyMultiple properties allowedLimited to one property
+House PropertyMultiple properties allowedLimited to up to two house properties

 Agricultural IncomeExceeding ₹5,000 allowedUp to ₹5,000 only